 Sightings of Scotch broom in the USA

-The University of Georgia manages a mapping system to report sightings of this weed across the United States.
+The University of Georgia manages a mapping system to report sightings of scotch broom across the United States.
 The Early Detection and Distribution Mapping System program makes it easy for volunteers to signal the presence of this plant with accurate localization.

 Here is the most recent version of the map for Scotch or Scot’s broom: